Molajo/Resource/README.md

 ```

-The **Locator** translates the URI into a filesystem path for use of that value with filesystem operations:
+The **Resources** translates the URI into a filesystem path for use of that value with filesystem operations:

 ```php
 <?